New Sarony Photograph Identified

 But Merlin Holland knew better.
 In response to my article, Merlin wrote to reveal that he had viewed the long-lost photograph at the Ransom Center a few years ago and identified it as a Sarony variant—which it certainly is.
 This is not only corroborated by the details in the picture, but also because a magazine etching of Wilde adopting the identical pose depicted in this photograph had appeared around the time it was taken in 1882.

-However, an actual photograph had remained a mystery—and perhaps this was because it was not included in the original run of cabinet cards offered to the public by Sarony.
+However, the actual photograph had remained a mystery—and perhaps this was because it was not included in the original run of cabinet cards offered to the public by Sarony.
 This suspicion is suggested because the Ransom proof print does not have a commercial Sarony mount; and it is unnumbered when clearly it was taken concurrently with the known photo number 3 and there is no gap in the series’ enumeration.

 Consequently the photograph will be known as 3A.